 Think about what she likes and let that inspire your gift giving, but don’t make a rookie move like buying her a vacuum because she spends so much time cleaning or a scale because she mentioned she wants to lose weight.
 I know it sounds practical and nice, just.don’t.

 Is she a gym junkie?
 Grab her a new set of Valeo Women’s Crosstrainer Gloves, a BlenderBottle and her favorite flavor protein shake mix (like my favorite, Vitacost Soy Protein in chocolate).
 She’ll know you support her fervor for fitness, which will totally earn you brownie points.

 Maybe beauty products are her thing.
 Vitacost has a large variety of beauty and skincare sets available.
-Pair the Burt’s Bees Head to Toe Kit, which includes body wash, lip balm, lotion and more, with the CSI 4 Step Skin Care System and a gift certificate for a mani/pedi at a local salon.
+Pair the J.R.
+Watkins Head-to-Toe Kit, which includes foot cream, body lotion, cuticle salve, lip balm and more, with the CSI 4 Step Skin Care System and a gift certificate for a mani/pedi at a local salon.
 In the card (you got her a card, right?
 RIGHT?) let her know that you wanted her to feel pampered and special because of all she does for you.